 An innovative Virtual Career guidance and Learning Centre and self-assessment tool was published online.
 Elements of innovation: - the orientation and learning paths can be followed autonomously by the user thanks to initial, in itinere and final self-assessment. - Orientation and learning paths are in digital format.
-TechCMS courses aim at enhancing the individual's creativity and innovation by bringing him/her closer to innovative technological tools to improve career management skills for promoting entrepreneurship. - within those courses, space is given to innovation theme with the following topics: Career Expert Course - Module 2, Topic 2.7 "Creativity and Innovation in Decision Making" which helps the professional to use techniques to enhance creativity and innovation in decision making and to support clients in developing creativity and innovation in their decisions.
+TechCMS courses aim at enhancing the individual's creativity and innovation by bringing him/her closer to innovative technological tools to improve career management skills for promoting entrepreneurship. - within those courses, space is given to innovation theme with the following topics: Career Expert Course - Module 2, Topic 2.7 "Creativity and Innovation in Decision Making" which helps the professional to use techniques to enhance creativity and innovation in their decisions.
 Individual course Module 2, Topic 2.3.
 "Being innovative" which helps the student to know the concept of being innovative, to consider the different aspects of innovation, to practice to be innovative at work.